In this tutorial we will make a coffee cup out of polygons.

 Select Mesh Tools->Target Weld

-Use the left mouse to select an edge.
+Use the left mouse to select a corner.
 Hold down the mouse and pull over to the edge you want to match up to.
-This also works with vertices, etc.
+This also works with edges, etc.

 Now the rough body of the cup is complete.
 Move the points of the handle to get a more desirable shape.
-Pick your object and select Mesh->Smooth to smooth your polygon shape.
+Select your object and select Mesh->Smooth to smooth your polygon shape.